qucontrol/krotov/docs/10_howto.rst

 How to optimize towards a two-qubit gate up to single-qubit corrections
 -----------------------------------------------------------------------

+On many quantum computing platforms, applying arbitrary single-qubit gates is easy compared to entangling two-qubit gates.
+A specific entangling gate like CNOT is combined with single-qubit gates to form a universal set of gates.
+For a given physical system, it can be hard to know a-priori which entangling gates are easy or even possible to realize.
+For example, trapped neutral atoms only allow for the realization of diagonal two-qubit gates :cite:`JakschPRL2000,GoerzNJP2014` like CPHASE.
+However, the CPHASE gate is "locally equivalent" to CNOT: only additional single-qubit operations are required to obtain one from the other.
+A "local-invariants functional" :cite:`MullerPRA11` defines an optimization with respect to a such a local equivalence class, and thus is free to find the specific realization of a two-qubit gate that is easiest to realize.

 Use :func:`krotov.objectives.gate_objectives` with ``local_invariants=True`` in
-order to construct a list of objectives suitable for an optimization using a "local-invariant functional" :cite:`MullerPRA11`.
+order to construct a list of objectives suitable for an optimization using the local-invariant functional :cite:`MullerPRA11`.
 This optimizes towards a point in the `Weyl chamber`_.

 The |weylchamber package|_ contains the suitable `chi_constructor` routines to pass to :func:`.optimize_pulses`.

+The optimization towards a local equivalence class may require use of the second-order update equation, see :ref:`SecondOrderUpdate`.

 .. _HowtoPEOptimization: